-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES X EXCHANGE ACT OF 1934

-For the quarterly period ended December 28, 2013

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES П EXCHANGE ACT OF 1934

-For the transition period from

-Commission File Number 000-08822

-Cavco Industries, Inc. (Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-1001 North Central Avenue, Suite 800

-Phoenix, Arizona

-56-2405642 (I.R.S.
-Employer Identification No.)

-to

-(Zip Code)

-(Address of principal executive offices)

-602-256-6263 (Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last year)

-Indicate by check mark whether the regist trant (1) has filed all re eports required to be fil led by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was s required to file such re ports), and (2) has b been subject to such filing requirements for the past 90 days.
-Yes 🗷 No 🗆 - - -

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗷 No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.
-See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer ------------------------- --

-Accelerated filer

-Non-accelerated filer (Do not check if a smaller reporting company)

-Smaller reporting company

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷 As of February 4, 2014, 8,839,824 shares of Registrant's Common Stock, \$.01 par value, were outstanding.
+(Marl FORM 10 -Q (Mair QUARTERLY REPORT PURSUANT TO SECTION 13 OP 15(d) OF THE SEC THDITIES EXCHANGE ACT OF 1934 OK 15(u) OF THE SEC UKITIES For the quarterly period end OR led June 28, 2014 TRANSITION REPORT PURSUANT TO SECTION 13 EXCHANGE ACT OF 1934 OR 15(d) OF THE SEC CURITIES For the transition period fr om to Commission File Numb er 000-08822 Cavco Indust (Exact name of registrant as spe ries, Inc. Delaware 56-24 05642 (State or other jurisdiction of incorporation or organization) (I.R.S.
+E Identifica mployer ttion No.) 1001 North Central Avenue, Suite 800 Phoenix, Arizona 850 004 (Address of principal executive offices) (Zip C Code) 602-256-6263 (Registrant's telephone number, (Former name, former address and former fise al year, if changed since last y vear) 1934 offiling Indicated In ate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrar requirements for the past 90 days.
+Yes No \(\sigma\) No \(\sigma\) the by check mark whether the registrant has submitted electronically and posted to be submitted and posted pursuant to Rule 405 of Regulation S-T (\sigma\) 23 or period that the registrant was required to submit and post such files).
+Ye tate by check mark whether the registrant is a large accelerated filer, an accel t was required to file such repo sted on its corporate Web site, i 2.405 of this chapter) during th ⊠ No □ erated filer, a non-accelerated fi rts), and (2) has been subject to such if any, every Interactive Data File e preceding 12 months (or for such the company).
+See de efinitions of "large accelerated filer," "accelerated filer," and "smaller report Large accelerated filer ☐ Non-accelerated filer ☐ (Do not check if a smaller reporti Accelerated fil ag company) Smaller report er 🗷 ing company 🗆 tte by check mark whether the Registrant is a shell company (as defined in I August 1, 2014, 8,850,324 shares of Registrant's Common Stock, \$.01 par v ).
+Yes $\square$ No $\square$

-CAVCO INDUSTRIES, INC. FORM 10-Q December 28, 2013
+CAVCO INDUSTRIES, INC. FORM 10-Q June 28, 2014